Lay Mrs. Hen Lay! 🥚🥚🥚

 Here at Appletons we don’t light up our hen houses and pressurise our girls to lay all year round under artificial light.
-We let nature take its course; so as we all wait for the daylight hours to lengthen, we thought we might egg-cite you with a few interesting things about the humble egg and the magical hen that lays it.
-Plus we have added into the mix some classic questions we have been asked about eggs over the years.
+We let nature take its course; so, as we all wait for the daylight hours to lengthen, we thought we might egg-cite you with a few interesting things about the humble egg and the magical hen that lays it.
+Plus, we have added into the mix some silly questions we have been asked about eggs over the years.

 1. Ovary, 2.
 Infundibulum, 3.
 Oviduct, 4.
 Magnum & isthmus, 5.
 Uterus, 6.
 Cloaca

 Why do hens leave the nest after laying?